 After obtaining the name approval from the ROC, the applicant shall prepare and file the Form URC–1 along with the following documents:

 - A list showing the names, addresses, and the occupations of all the persons named therein as members with the details of shares which is held by them.

-- Showing separately the shares that are allotted for consideration in cash and for consideration other than the cash along with the source of consideration and distinguishing, in cases where these shares are numbered, each share by its number, who on a day, not being more than full six clear days before the day of filing this application, were the partners of the Limited Liability Partnership.
+- Showing separately the shares that are allotted for consideration in cash and consideration other than the cash along with the source of consideration and distinguishing, in cases where these shares are numbered, each share by its number, who on a day, not being more than full six clear days before the day of filing this application, were the partners of the Limited Liability Partnership.

-- A list showing the particulars of the persons proposed as the first directors of the Company, their names, the including surnames or the family names, the DIN, the passport number (if any) with expiry date, the residential addresses and their interests in other firms or the bodies corporate along with their consent to act as a Director of the Company.
+- A list showing the particulars of the persons proposed as the first directors of the Company, their names, the including surnames or the family names, the DIN, the passport number (if any) with an expiry date, the residential addresses, and their interests in other firms or the bodies corporate along with their consent to act as a Director of the Company.

 - An affidavit from each of the persons who are proposed as the first directors, that he is not disqualified to be a director under section 164(1) and that all the documents are filed with the Registrar for the registration of the Company and contain information that is correct and is complete and it is true to be the best of his knowledge and belief.

 - A list containing the names and the addresses of the Partners of the Limited Liability Partnerships.

 - A Copy of the LLP Agreement and the Certificate of Registration duty which is verified by at least two designated partners of the LLP.